- 1. Objective

 - 4. Resource Manager Restart

 This Hadoop Yarn tutorial will take you through all the aspects about Apache Hadoop Yarn like Yarn introduction, Yarn Architecture, Yarn nodes/daemons – resource manager and node manager.
 In this tutorial, we will discuss various Yarn features, characteristics, and High availability modes.

-Apache yarn is also considered as the data operating system for Hadoop 2.x.
-The yarn based architecture of Hadoop 2.x provides a general purpose data processing platform which is not just limited to the MapReduce.
+Apache yarn is also a data operating system for Hadoop 2.x.
+This architecture of Hadoop 2.x provides a general purpose data processing platform which is not just limited to the MapReduce.
 It enables Hadoop to process other purpose-built data processing system other than MapReduce.
 It allows running several different frameworks on the same hardware where Hadoop is deployed.

 3. Hadoop Yarn Architecture

 In this section of Hadoop Yarn tutorial, we will discuss the complete architecture of Yarn.
 Apache Yarn Framework consists of a master daemon known as “Resource Manager”, slave daemon called node manager (one per slave node) and Application Master (one per application).

 It is the master daemon of Yarn.
 RM manages the global assignments of resources (CPU and memory) among all the applications.
 It arbitrates system resources between competing applications. follow Resource Manager guide to learn Yarn Resource manager in great detail.

 The scheduler is responsible for allocating the resources to the running application.
 The scheduler is pure scheduler it means that it performs no monitoring no tracking for the application and even doesn’t guarantees about restarting failed tasks either due to application failure or hardware failures.